Endermanbugzjfc/PacketLoggerGophertunnel/README.md

     Send = "5s"
 ```
 ## Show Packet Type
 A whitelist of key phrases.
 If the fully qualified type name of a packet (`*packet.PacketTypeName`) contains any key phrases, its raw content will be visualised into TOML and then dumped to the console (if there is no error during the visualisation process).
+Reason: [https://www.techtarget.com/whatis/definition/second-s-or-sec](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 I planned to upgrade this to expression-matching in the future.